 Wait lists update overnight.
 So you may see a course where the wait list did not move forward.
-If you wait 24 hrs and it is still not moving there may be another problem.
-If there is a problem, check the record of the student in the #1 position before contacting the Records office.
-The wait list student will be blocked from the class if there is a missing prerequisite, time conflict, student is registered for the same course but a different section, or adding the course will bring the student over 18 credit hours.
+If you wait 24 hours, and it is still not moving there may be another problem.
+Check the record of the student in the number 1 position before contacting the Records office.
+The wait list student will be blocked from the class if there is a missing prerequisite, time conflict, student is registered for the same course but a different section, or if adding the course will bring the student over 18 credit hours.
 This can cause the wait list to be "stuck" (i.e., it will not advance the students lower on the waitlist into the class).